Women’s Health and Menopause Care

 • Tracey-Morse – Midwife

-• Amy Malak-Mekhail – Midwife
+• Amy Tooms – Midwife

 • Siobhan Sayers – Midwife

-• Gaynor Milkins – MSW
+• Gaynor Milkins – Midwifery Support Worker (MSW)

 The midwives and MSWs are all based at South Bristol Community Hospital so if you need to speak to them please contact them on 0117 3429841.
 They have an answering machine so please feel free to leave your name and a message and for non-urgent calls they will reply within 48 hours.
 Of course if your call is more urgent they will respond the same day or you can contact your GP for advice.